-With the miserable state of the economy today, some are desperate to find ways to reduce their debt without filing bankruptcy or losing their home and savings.
+With the miserable state of the economy today, some are desperate to find ways to attack their debt.
+People want to avoid bankruptcy or losing their home and savings.
 The sad reality for many is that bankruptcy and foreclosure are the only events on their financial horizon.

-In order to attack debt and free yourself from financial woes, it’s going to require some creative use of existing resources and changing the way you approach debt reduction.
+In order to attack your debt and free yourself from financial woes, you need to be disciplined.
+It’s going to require some creative use of existing resources and changing the way you approach debt reduction.

 But this will entail some lifestyle changes.
-Reducing the amount of money you spend on convenience such as fast food, lunch out at work or luxury weekend dates can provide an untapped resource for cash that can be used to pay more than the minimum on credit cards.
+Reduce the amount of money you spend on convenience such as fast food.
+Give up dining out and luxury weekend dates.
+Changing how you spend can free up small amounts of cash.
+That in turn can be used to pay more than the minimum on credit cards.

 What about downsizing your car?
 Taking public transportation more often?
 Imagine the money you could save by not having to fill up your gas tank every week!

 Living beyond available means is probably the most common way many people get into debt in the first place!
-Lean towards a simpler way of life and not only will you pay off your debt faster, you may even learn to appreciate the freedom simplicity offers.
+Lean towards a simpler way of life.
+Not only will you pay off your debt faster, you may even learn to appreciate the freedom simplicity offers.

 Get A Low Interest Credit Card, Or No Credit Card At All

 Another method for reducing credit card debt is to shift the balance from your high interest card to a low interest one.
 Beware though!
 Credit card companies are catching on and imposing fine print penalties for trying to carry over debts.